thatRailsGuy/webcomic/README.md

 A webcomic page with twitter boot strap styles.

+A possibly up to date version is running at http://limitless-reef-8729.herokuapp.com/ It deletes files so to see it in action, goto /admin, create or login to account, and add some new comics ( any image will do).

 #TODO

 Replace file_field with http://blueimp.github.com/jQuery-File-Upload/ (or at least a bootstrap hack such as